Pediatric Billing Services in Utah

 Why Utah Pediatric Practices Need Specialized Billing

-Utah's healthcare market includes 8,000+ physicians, and pediatric practices here face a payer market dominated by SelectHealth (Intermountain) on the commercial side and Utah Medicaid on the public payer side.
-Medicare claims are processed through Noridian, which applies its own Local Coverage Determinations that directly affect pediatric procedure coverage and medical necessity requirements.
+Utah's healthcare market includes 8,000+ physicians, and pediatric practices here face a payer market dominated by SelectHealth (owned by Intermountain Health) on the commercial side and Utah Medicaid (managed care administered through four Accountable Care Organizations) on the public payer side.
+Medicare claims are processed through Noridian Healthcare Solutions (Jurisdiction F), which applies its own Local Coverage Determinations that directly affect pediatric procedure coverage and medical necessity requirements.
 Generic billing teams without UT specific knowledge leave revenue on the table.

 Pediatric billing itself is complex.
 Pediatric billing requires mastering age-specific well-child visit codes (99381-99395 for new patients, 99391-99395 for established), immunization administration codes that differ by patient age and number of vaccine components, developmental screening (96110), and Medicaid EPSDT requirements that guarantee comprehensive coverage for children under 21.
 Newborn care codes 99460-99463 cover initial and subsequent hospital care.
-When you combine this coding complexity with Utah's specific payer rules, authorization requirements, and 3 Utah Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving pediatric practices from Salt Lake City to St. George and across Utah.
+When you combine this coding complexity with Utah's specific payer rules, authorization requirements, and 4 Utah Medicaid (managed care administered through four Accountable Care Organizations) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving pediatric practices from Salt Lake City to West Jordan and across Utah.

 Code